Yoav666s/dnd-wiki/collections/_monsters/basic-rules/young-green-dragon.md

   **Amphibious.** The dragon can breathe air and water.
 actions: |
   **Multiattack.** The dragon makes three attacks: one with its bite and two with its claws.

   **Bite.** Melee Weapon Attack: +7 to hit, reach 10 ft., one target.
 Hit: 15 (2d10 + 4) piercing damage plus 7 (2d6) poison damage.

   **Claw.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) slashing damage.

   **Poison Breath (Recharge 5-6).** The dragon exhales poisonous gas in a 30-foot cone.
 Each creature in that area must make a DC 14 Constitution saving throw, taking 42 (12d6) poison damage on a failed save, or half as much damage on a successful one.
-legendary_actions: ""
 excerpt: "Large Dragon, Lawful Evil"
 source: "Basic Rules"
 ---